-12 ASSET ENCUMBRANCES
+11 ASSET ENCUMBRANCES

-The first cut-off date for reporting Asset Encumbrances (Asset Encumbrance ratio; in short: AE ratio) is 31 December 2014.
-The purpose of the ratio is to ensure cross-institutional uniformity in information for lenders and providers of unsecured or subordinate refinancing, and to serve as an indicator for vulnerability to refinancing problems.
+The purpose of the presented asset encumbrances is to ensure cross-institutional uniformity in information for lenders and providers of unsecured or subordinate refinancing, and to serve as an indicator for vulnerability to refinancing problems.
 Encumbrances are defined as follows: An asset is deemed encumbered if it has been pledged or submitted as collateral or as additional security in another form based on an agreement, which is the reason why the institution cannot freely dispose of the asset.
-Assets assigned as security, which are subject to restriction regarding the withdrawal of the asset value, such as assets whose disposal or replacement by another asset are subject to approvals, are deemed encumbered in terms of EBA-ITS-2013-044.
+Assets assigned as collateral, which are subject to restriction regarding the withdrawal of the asset value, such as assets whose disposal or replacement by another asset are subject to approvals, are deemed encumbered in terms of the guidelines for the disclosure of encumbered and unencumbered assets dated 27 June 2014.

-The AE ratio is calculated as the ratio from the encumbered assets and the sum of the institution's assets.
+The asset encumbrance ratio (AE ratio) is calculated as the ratio from the encumbered assets and the sum of the institution's assets.

-AE ratio = - encumbered assets 1.2 1 encumbered and unencumbered assets
+AE ratio - encumbered assets AL Iatio - encumbered and unencumbered assets ı